This activity is intended for healthcare providers delivering care to women and their families.

 Severe osteoporosis (ie, low BMD T-score <−2.5 and fractures) or multiple vertebral fractures

-Women at high risk of cardiovascular disease and stroke: Should not be considered for romosozumab
+Note: Women at high risk of cardiovascular disease (e.g., MI or stroke) should not be considered for romosozumab

 OBG Project CME requires a modern web browser (Internet Explorer 10+, Mozilla Firefox, Apple Safari, Google Chrome, Microsoft Edge).
 Certain educational activities may require additional software to view multimedia, presentation, or printable versions of their content.
 These activities will be marked as such and will provide links to the required software.
 That software may be: Adobe Flash, Apple QuickTime, Adobe Acrobat, Microsoft PowerPoint, Windows Media Player, or Real Networks Real One Player.